ceford/cefjdemos-data-jdm-help-en/articles/languages/languages-installed.md

 ## Description

-In the *Languages: Installed* page you can set the default Languages independently for the Site and Administrator interfaces.
+the *Languages: Installed* page is used to list installed languages and set the default Languages independently for the Site and Administrator interfaces.

 ### Common Elements